x-ca/go-ca/README.md

 # go-ca

-golang x-ca client， which can simple Sign Self Root/Second-Level CA, and sign for Domains and IPs.
+golang x-ca client, which can simple Sign Self Root/Second-Level CA, and sign for Domains and IPs.

 shell implement at [x-ca/x-ca](https://github.com/x-ca/x-ca)